 Works without copyright protection are included in the public domain and are available for everyone to use freely.

 - Facts and other non-protected work are in the public domain (i.e., the phone book).

 - It is a United States government work (i.e., statutes, reports, court rulings and studies).

 - They are published before certain dates.

 What is OER?

 Open educational resources (OER) are free and openly licensed educational materials that can be used for teaching, learning, research, and other purposes.
-See also: What is OER? and Why Open Educational Resources Matter.
+See also: Open Educational Resources (OER).

 Wikimedia Commons is a media file repository making available public domain and freely-licensed educational media content (images, sound and video clips) to everyone.
 The Wikimedia Commons database itself and the works in it are licensed under the Creative Commons Attribution/Share Alike License.